Table of Contents

 This programme was intended as a solution for managing and optimising product inventory, with the advantage of being able to sell in Europe with just one VAT number.
+Since its closure, sellers now have to adapt to new changes in the logistics and storage of their products.

-What was the Amazon COS programme?
+ToggleWhat was the Amazon COS programme?

-The Call-Off Stock programme was based on a Europe-wide legislative simplification which allows selling partners to store inventory in a country enrolled in Pan-European FBA (Germany, France, Italy or Spain) without needing a VAT Registration Number in that country.
+The Call-Off Stock programme was based on a Europe-wide legislative simplification which allows selling partners to store inventory in a country enrolled in Pan-European FBA (Germany, France, Italy or Spain) without needing a VAT registration number in that country.

 What were the requirements for Call-Off Stock?